 Citi CFO Mason warns of mixed year for bank even as recovery continues

-June 15 (Reuters) - Citigroup Inc’s (C.N) finance chief Mark Mason on Tuesday predicted a strong economic recovery this year as more people get vaccinated, but cautioned that may not translate into better profits for the bank because of a slowdown in institutional businesses and higher expenses.
+(Reuters) - Citigroup Inc’s finance chief Mark Mason on Tuesday predicted a strong economic recovery this year as more people get vaccinated, but cautioned that may not translate into better profits for the bank because of a slowdown in institutional businesses and higher expenses.

 “It’s been a consumer-led recovery,” the CFO said, particularly “driven by the significant take up that we’ve seen as it relates to vaccinations.”